Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Results and their implications

-Finally we focus on the last parametrization, i.e. Pad\'{e}-II.
+Finally we focus on the last parameterization, i.e. Pad\'{e}-II.
 For the combined dataset SN+BAO+BBN+$H(z)$, we find that $w_1$ is non-null at $1.4\sigma$ and $w_2$ is non-null at $1.6\sigma$, hence, a mild evidence of dynamical DE is suggested in this case.
-When the CMB data are added to SN+BAO+BBN+$H(z)$, we observe that both $w_1 \neq 0$ at $4.8\sigma$ and $w_2 \neq 0$ at $6.4\sigma$ which clearly indicates a strong evidence of dynamical EoS in DE (see Fig. \ref{fig:p2k0}).
-This is a very interesting result in the context of dynamical DE because according to recent DESI-BAO measurements, assuming CPL as the DE parametrization, an evidence of dynamical DE has been found at $\sim 2.6\sigma$ for the DESI-BAO+CMB~\cite{DESI:2024mwx}, and this evidence can increase up to $3.9\sigma$ depending on the underlying SN dataset~\cite{DESI:2024mwx}.
-Although CPL and Pad\'{e}-II are structurally different, but both of them are heading towards the dynamical evidence of DE.
-Additionally, apart from CPL, evidence for dynamical DE has also been found in a class of well known DE parametrizations~\cite{Giare:2024gpk}.
-The results from CPL and other DE parametrizations strengthen Pad\'{e}-II as an emerging DE candidate.
-In presence of the GW dataset, the evidence for dynamical DE is much pronounced when CMB data is present in the combined dataset.
-That means, as we notice, for SN+BAO+BBN+$H(z)$+GW, the evidence for dynamical DE is found at slightly more than $1\sigma$ (hence, a mild evidence is noted), however, for SN+BAO+BBN+$H(z)$+CMB+GW, this evidence is again restored at many standard deviations ($w_1 \neq 0$ at $3.1\sigma$ and $w_2 \neq 0$ at $4.7\sigma$).
-In addition to that, one can notice that the uncertainties on both $w_1$ and $w_2$ are reduced after the inclusion of GW to SN+BAO+BBN+$H(z)$+CMB.
+When the CMB data are added to SN+BAO+BBN+$H(z)$, we observe that both $w_1 \neq 0$ at $4.8\sigma$ and $w_2 \neq 0$ at $6.4\sigma$ which clearly indicates strong evidence of a dynamical EoS in DE (see Fig. \ref{fig:p2k0}).
+This is a very interesting result in the context of dynamical DE because according to recent DESI-BAO measurements, assuming CPL as the DE parameterization, evidence of dynamical DE has been found at $\sim 2.6\sigma$ for the DESI-BAO+CMB~\cite{DESI:2024mwx}, and this evidence can increase up to $3.9\sigma$ depending on the underlying SN dataset~\cite{DESI:2024mwx}.
+Although CPL and Pad\'{e}-II are structurally different, both of them are heading toward the dynamical evidence of DE.
+Additionally, apart from CPL, evidence for dynamical DE has also been found in a class of well known DE parameterizations~\cite{Giare:2024gpk}.
+The results from CPL and other DE parameterizations strengthen Pad\'{e}-II as an emerging DE candidate.
+In the presence of the GW dataset, the evidence for dynamical DE is more pronounced when CMB data are present in the combined dataset.
+That means, as we notice, for SN+BAO+BBN+$H(z)$+GW, the evidence for dynamical DE is found at slightly more than $1\sigma$ (hence, mild evidence is noted), however, for SN+BAO+BBN+$H(z)$+CMB+GW, this evidence is again restored at many standard deviations ($w_1 \neq 0$ at $3.1\sigma$ and $w_2 \neq 0$ at $4.7\sigma$).
+In addition to that, one can notice that the uncertainties on both $w_1$ and $w_2$ are reduced after the addition of GW to SN+BAO+BBN+$H(z)$+CMB.
 This is an interesting observation in this model since the evidence of dynamical DE is restored and the uncertainties on the DE parameters are also reduced.

-\subsection{Constraints in a non-flat universe: treating $\Omega_k$ as a free-to-vary parameter}
+\subsection{Constraints in a nonflat universe: treating $\Omega_k$ as a free-to-vary parameter}